- Ph.D., University of Akron, 2006

 Prohaska, Ariane.
 2014. “‘Help me Get Fat!’
 Feederism and Communal Deviance on the Internet.”
 Deviant Behavior 35 (4): 263-274.

 Gailey, Jeannine A. and Ariane Prohaska.
 2011.
 “Power and Gender Negotiations During Interviews with Men About Sex and Sexually Degrading Practices.”
 Qualitative Research 11 (4): 365-380.

 Prohaska, Ariane and Jeannine A. Gailey.
 2009.
 “Fat Women as ‘Easy Targets’: Achieving Masculinity through Hogging.”
-In E. Rothblum & S. Solovay (Eds.), The Fat Studies Reader.
-New York: NYU Press.
+Pp. 158-166 in The Fat Studies Reader.
+Edited by Esther Rothblum and Sandra Solovay.